Download a copy of our fact sheet by clicking here

 Local drinking laws are different in each Local Council area across Victoria.
 Generally, it is prohibited to drink alcohol in public in certain areas and at certain times.

 For more information, contact your Local Council.
+VicCouncils have the contact details of all local councils in Victoria.

-How can make a complaint?
+How can I make a complaint?

-If you are unhappy about the way you were treated by an outreach worker, staff at a sobering centre, a paramedic, you can make a complaint.
+If you are unhappy about the way you were treated by an outreach worker, staff at a sobering centre, or a paramedic, you can make a complaint.

 Where can I get more information?